rl-institut/multi-vector-simulator/docs/model/components.rst

 The ratio between the heat and electricity output of a CHP is currently simulated as fix values.
 This might be changed in the future by using the `ExtractionTurbineCHP <https://oemof-solph.readthedocs.io/en/latest/usage.html#extractionturbinechp-component>`_ or the `GenericCHP <https://oemof-solph.readthedocs.io/en/latest/usage.html#genericchp-component>`_ component of oemof, see `issue #803 <https://github.com/rl-institut/multi-vector-simulator/issues/803>`_

-Note that multiple inputs/output have not been tested, yet.
+Note that multiple inputs/output have not been tested yet.

 Other fuel powered plants
 =========================